tomiGoljevscek/Oxide.Docs/source/includes/configurations.md

 namespace Oxide.Plugins
 {
     [Info("EpicPlugin", "Unknown", 1.0)]
-    [Description("This example illustrates how to update a value in a configuration file.")]
+    [Description("This example illustrates how to update a value in a configuration file")]

     class EpicPlugin : RustPlugin
     {